Bitsboard/Bitboard/README.md

-# Bitboard 🪙
+# bitsbarter 🪙

-A modern, Bitcoin-native local classifieds platform built with Next.js, TypeScript, and Tailwind CSS.
-Bitboard enables users to buy, sell, and trade goods and services using Bitcoin (sats/BTC) with built-in chat and Lightning escrow functionality.
+A modern, Bitcoin-native local classifieds platform built with Next.js, TypeScript, and Tailwind CSS. bitsbarter enables users to buy, sell, and trade goods and services using Bitcoin (sats/BTC) with built-in chat and Lightning escrow functionality.

 ## ✨ Features